tjgillis/sdk-ios/README.markdown

 		PH_USE_STOREKIT=0

-    This makes it possible to build the SDK without StoreKit linked to your project.
+    This makes it possible to build the SDK without Store Kit linked to your project.
 1. (optional) If your project needs to be compatible with iOS 5.1 - iOS 4.0, make sure set "AdSupport.framework" to "Optional" in the Build Phases' Link Binary With Libraries section for your application's target.
 1. Include the PlayHavenSDK headers in your code wherever you are using PlayHaven request classes: